What is child sexual abuse?

 Neglect, or “harm through omission,” refers to a failure to provide the child with adequate food, clothing, shelter, education, supervision or health care, providing the parent or guardian is financially able to do so.

-- An estimated 1 in 4 girls, and 1 in 6 boys will be sexually abused before age 18.
+- An estimated 1 in 10 children will be sexually abused before age 18.

 - An estimated 9 out of 10 cases of child sexual abuse are never reported.